azambrano43/spotify-auto-liker/README.md

 ## Usage

+1. At the beginning of de .py file, replace 'your_client_id' with your own client_id obtained from Spotify for Developers.
-1. Generate a `.txt` file with your songs using `spotify-backup.py` or a similar tool.
+2. Generate a `.txt` file with your songs using `spotify-backup.py` or a similar tool.
-2. Place the `.txt` file in the same directory as `spotify-liker.py`.
+3. Place the `.txt` file in the same directory as `spotify-liker.py`.
-3. Run the `spotify-liker.py` script to automatically like the songs on Spotify.
+4. Run the `spotify-liker.py` script to automatically like the songs on Spotify.

 You can run the script from the command line: